Would you like to know how I’ve set the direction for my personal development in the new year?

 1. Did you set any goals for the new year?
 Which are those?

-2. Do you have older goals which you wanted to reach?
-What else do you need for accomplishing them that you didn’t have before?
+2. Do you have older goals that you want to reach?
+What else do you need to accomplish that you didn’t have before?
 What do you want to replicate from the previous year?

 3. How much do you consider reachable from what you state?

-4. Which would be the top 5 important personal things you would want for the new year?
+4. Which would be the top 5 critical personal things you want for the new year?

-5. What have you planned to achieve in 10 years, professionally, personally, financially and spiritually?
-What will be your major accomplishments in 10 years?
+5. What have you planned to achieve in 10 years, professionally, personally, financially,, and spiritually?
+What will be your significant accomplishments in 10 years?
 Write down a list of goals for your life and keep it.
-You will be surprised at what you will find by looking at it years later.
-I have done this the first time in June 2004.
-By January 2010, I have accomplished or respected (at least partially) 17 out of 86 goals.
-Some of them, without even noticing.
-They just seemed so natural, I didn’t realize that was a life goal.
+You will be surprised at what you find by looking at it years later.
+I did this for the first time in June 2004.
+By January 2010, I had accomplished or respected (at least partially) 17 out of 86 goals.
+Some of them without even noticing.
+They just seemed so natural; I didn’t realize that was a life goal.
 This is the sensation you might have when planning your goals.

 III.
 Get clear with your limits.